 After winning the bid, the city worked day and night to get everything ready for the event.
 Discover even more about the event and what San Francisco had to do in order to prepare.
 You can also see some photos of one of the buildings that is still standing in San Francisco's Marina District.

 Every year, there is a memorial celebration at the exact time the earthquake hit.
-The fountain shown at the top of the page is where the celebration occurs.
+The fountain shown in the image above is where the event occurs.

 The fountain, on Market and Kearny Streets, turned into an unofficial meeting place for residents after the tragic event.
 They came searching for family, friends and other loved ones.